EnigmaDragons/LDJam57/design/itch-page-copy.md

 # DEEP MEOWGOTIATIONS

 ## Tagline
-"Descend into the depths of corporate cat chaos!"
+"Stack your cash, push your luck, and out-negotiate your rivals in this corporate cat showdown!"

 ## Short Description
 A card-based negotiation game where you play as corporate cats fighting for budget supremacy.
 Draw cards, collect cash, but beware - the deeper you go, the more the CEO watches!
+The cat with the deepest stack of cash wins.

 ## Full Description